Christmas in Bangladesh – They Have Special Plans for Xmas

 Going back to villages for Christmas church services

-Christians who live in urban areas often attempt to go home to home villages to be with their families over the Christmas period.
+Christians who live in urban areas attempt to go home to home villages to be with their families over the Christmas period.

 Decorating Buildings for Christmas